postgresml/postgresml/pgml-dashboard/content/docs/guides/setup/v2/installation.md

 ## Extension

-The extension can be installed by compiling it from source, or from our Ubuntu repository, if you're using Ubuntu 22.04.
+The extension can be installed by compiling it from source, or if you're using Ubuntu 22.04, from our package repository.

 ### macOS

-!!! note
+!!! tip

 If you're just looking to try PostgresML without installing it on your system, take a look at our [Quick Start with Docker](/docs/guides/setup/quick_start_with_docker) guide.